Becoming a virtual assistant is no different than starting any other business.

-- My personal experience, garnered from working with dozens of small business clients over the last six years.
+- My personal experience, garnered from working with dozens of small business clients over the last seven years.

 - My observations from watching other virtual assistants grow their businesses—both those who are successful and those who seem to struggle.